Top 10 Filming Locations in Seoul (South Korea) for Your B-Roll Footage

 Located in the Songpa district, Seokchon Lake is one of the few bodies of water in Seoul.
 This artificial lake is divided into two distinct sections — East and West — separated by the towering Lotte World Tower, which dominates the skyline and serves as a strong visual anchor for capturing a variety of atmospheres throughout the year.

 The lake is surrounded by wide pedestrian paths, small bridges, benches, and tree-filled areas.
 Its appearance changes dramatically with the seasons.
-In spring, it becomes a popular destination during cherry blossom season, when the lakeside transforms into a pink corridor.
+In spring, it becomes a popular destination during the cherry blossom season, when the lakeside transforms into a pink corridor.
 In autumn, the foliage turns vivid shades of yellow and orange — perfect for warm, high-contrast footage.

 2. Sungnyemun Gate (숭례문) – A Historic Gate in the Heart of Seoul